 If you are a limited company director with concerns around cash flow and mounting debts, your company is likely to be insolvent and you must take advice from a licensed insolvency practitioner.
 We can provide free, confidential advice that explains all the options available.
 Call us on 0800 063 9262 or Find Your Nearest Office.

 Closing a company with debts is achieved through a process known as a Creditors’ Voluntary Liquidation – or CVL for short.
-This formal business closure process allows a limited company director to wind up their company voluntarily, while ensuring outstanding creditors are treated fairly and in accordance with the Insolvency Act 1986.
+This formal company closure process allows a limited company director to wind up their company voluntarily, while ensuring outstanding creditors are treated fairly and in accordance with the Insolvency Act 1986.

 Closing a limited company through a CVL can only be done under the guidance of a licensed insolvency practitioner.
 Once appointed, trading will immediately cease, and it will then become the responsibility of the insolvency practitioner to handle the company’s affairs from that point onwards.

-A company can also be closed by applying to have it dissolved and struck off the Companies House register.
-This is an informal business closure process and striking off is only suitable for those companies without debt.
 Dissolving a company in this way may be suitable for those limited companies which have never traded or are otherwise dormant.
-If your company does not owe any money and you want to close it down, winding the business up and dissolving it at Companies House could be a way of achieving this.
+If your company does not owe any money and has minimal assets, winding the business up and dissolving it at Companies House could be a way of achieving closure in a time and cost-effective manner.

 An insolvency practitioner will be able to talk you through the options you have for winding up your business and bringing your company to a close in the best way possible.